kevgo/tricorder/README.md

 Tricorder can also compile tools from source.

-In addition to general-purpose commands for linting and formatting interactively,
+In addition to general-purpose commands for linting (`tricorder lint`) and formatting (`tricorder fix`),
-Tricorder provides special commands that integrate linting and formatting deeply into your development workflow:
+Tricorder provides special commands that run the appropriate code quality checks for the current situation:

-- inside AI coding agents
-- inside your CI pipeline
+- `tricorder postedit` runs after an AI agent has generated code.
+  It lints only the uncommitted files.
+  This helps the AI agent generate code free of smells.
+- `tricorder ci` runs on CI.
+  It lints all code and verifies that everything is correctly formatted
-- inside a Git pre-commit hook
+- `tricorder precommit` runs inside a Git pre-commit hook.
+  It formats only the staged files.
+- `tricorder pitstop` runs during manual coding.
+  It fixes all auto-fixable issues and prints a list of the remaining issues that require manual or AI attention.

 With Tricorder, you no longer have to: